TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: OPBENDTERM

-This keyword controls use of the out-of-plane bending potential energy term.
+Controls use of the out-of-plane bending potential energy term.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The *NONE* option turns off use of this potential energy term.
 The *ONLY* option turns off all potential energy terms except for this one.